jaspergeer/Colony/README.md

 decided to demonstrate my knowledge of evolution and genetic mutations.

 ## Getting Started
-If you have downloaded an installer using one of the above links, simply run the installer and see the [user guide](USERGUIDE.md) for further information.
+If you have downloaded an installer using one of the above links, simply run the installer and then run the application.
 ### Prerequisites
 * Java 17
 ### Installing